Developer(s) – Interplay Entertainment

 What I don’t like about this game, however, among other things, is how it plays out.
 Largely turn-based, it features what is, in my opinion, a broken combat system, as well as a ridiculous method of open-world navigation.
 Though there may be variations in combat, I found gameplay overall to be extremely monotonous and far too repetitive to be enjoyable to any great extent.
 Though it can be argued that some of the best games ever developed have an element of repetition to them, the extent that this one presents is far too obvious for it to be passable.

 Controls – 5/10

 In addition, the game’s control scheme is also extremely mediocre and frustrating.
 Aside from the playable character initially having all the agility of a pregnant cow, movement, as well as combat is also turn-based, so players can only move the character a few paces at a time before having to move him/her again to wherever it is they need to go.
-I though the original Baldur’s Gate games were terrible in terms of movement speed, but this game to me, takes the cake in this respect.
+I thought the original Baldur’s Gate games were terrible in terms of movement speed, but this game to me takes the cake in this respect.

 Lifespan – 5/10